 Water helps to regulate the temperature of the body and other bodily functions.
 Your water needs rely on many variables, including age, body size, diet, and activity level.

 Similarly, it is usually recommended by the National Academy of Medicine that men and women get 125 ounces (3.7 litres) and 91 ounces (2.7 litres) each day, respectively (45).

 For adults aged 19 and over, these recommendations require water from all foods and drinks.

 When thirsty and during and after exercise (46), most people will remain hydrated by maintaining a balanced diet and drinking water.

 Sprinting Fights The Effects Of The Stress Hormone Better

 Your body releases the hormone cortisol when you’re under stress.
-You could say that your body’s cortisol level is an indicator of your stress level.
-During or shortly after any exercise, especially during high-intensity exercises, your cortisol levels remain high.
-(7) This would indicate that, because it produces less cortisol, jogging is better than running and sprinting.
+You could say that your body’s cortisol level indicates your stress level.

 And It Releases Happiness Hormones Faster

 A high-intensity anaerobic exercise like sprinting causes your body to release endorphins, often called happiness hormones, which raise your mood and give you a sense of relaxation.

 Jogging also releases these, but producing this effect takes longer.
 (11 12)